 If you say “those are pretty flowers” and Mom can tell you their name and how much sun they need, then the garden is where you should take her!
 Muttart Conservatory is more than just a favourite feature in Edmonton cityscape photos.
 Every pyramid has a different climate, so Mom can take in the sights and smells of flowering plants you wouldn’t find in Edmonton’s backyard.

-Take a break from the city with Mom at Devonian Botanic Gardens.
+Take a break from the city with Mom at the University of Alberta Botanic Gardens.
 Within 30 minutes of downtown Edmonton, you’ll find over 80 acres of display gardens including a butterfly greenhouse and the five-acre Kurimoto Japanese Garden.
-Mom will be in heaven!
+Mom will be in gardening heaven!

 In the summer months, Mom can shop for aromatic herbs and bedding plants from local growers at City Market or Old Strathcona Farmers’ Market.
 What a nice way to make your special day with Mom last all season!